Developing knowledge and skills in Public Relations and Communication

 Transfer may be possible between full-time and part-time modes of study.

 The Communication Management and Public Relations degree has been designed to help prepare you for a career in a variety of contexts, e.g. integrated communications, public relations, public affairs, management and consultancy.
 Its broad and varied modules are appropriate for careers in the public, private and voluntary sectors, both local and international.
-The degree is built on the heritage of the BSc Hons Public Relations degree and BSc Hons Communication suite of degrees, which have developed a reputation for nurturing their graduates many of whom now hold senior management positions locally, nationally and internationally.

 Successful completion of the optional placement year will give you the additional qualification of the Diploma in Professional Practice.
 We have a dedicated placement coordinator who is also an Academic member of staff.
-They will ensure you are kept up to date and informed about all relevant opportunites that are available to potential placement students.
+They will ensure you are kept up to date and informed about all relevant opportunities that are available to potential placement students.
 We also work closely with our Employability and Careers service to offer additional support in CV writing, developing a digital profile and interview skills.
-Whilst most students opt to stay in Northern Ireland, in previous years students have gained placement in London, Sydney, Barcelona and Dublin, and in organisations such as L'Oreal, Coty and Warner Bros.
+Whilst most students opt to stay in Northern Ireland, in previous years students have gained placement in London, Sydney, Barcelona and Dublin, and in organisations such as L'Oreal, Disney, Gymshark and Warner Bros.

 If you undertake a formalised option to study abroad for a year (between 2nd and final year) successful completion will lead to the Diploma in International Area Studies.
 CMPR students have successfully completed the Study USA programme (SUSA) in the last number of years, in NY State, Pennsylvania and Minnesota.